Chase Reserve’s 100,000-point bonus offer coming to an end

 The groundbreaking offer, which launched in August 2016, allows cardholders to earn a generous sign-up bonus of 100,000 points after spending $4,000 in the first three months.
 That’s equivalent to approximately $1,500 when redeemed for travel through Chase’s Ultimate Rewards program.

-As initially reported by The Points Guy and confirmed by a Chase spokeswoman, Jan.
+A Chase spokeswoman confirmed Jan.
 11 is the last day to apply for the Chase Sapphire Reserve card online to earn the 100,000-point bonus.

 Individuals who apply for the card at a Chase branch before March 12, 2017, can still earn the 100,000-point sign-up bonus.
 Applicants do not need to be current bank customers to sign up for the card at a branch.